otma2677/otma2677/README.md

 Back-end web developer from France, primarily using EcmaScript ecosystem, and a bit more.

-I started writing lately, you can some more [here](https://otmah.xyz)
+I started writing lately, you can read some content [here](https://otmah.xyz)

 <a href="https://twitter.com/otma2677" target="_blank">
     <img src="https://img.shields.io/badge/Twitter-blue?style=for-the-badge" height="24">